People

 • Ben Kubit

-Ben is a graduate student in the Department of Psychology's Perception, Cognition, and Cognitive Neuroscience area.
-He received his undergraduate degree in cognitive science from Case Western Reserve University where he studied attentional processes as well as social/moral cognition with Anthony Jack in the Brain, Mind and Consciousness Lab.
-His research interests involve using music as a means of investigating interactions between, and characteristics of, various cognitive processes.
-Outside of academics, Ben enjoys playing percussion, listening to music and exploring the outdoors.
+Ben is a graduate student in the Department of Psychology’s Perception, Cognition, and Cognitive Neuroscience area.
+He received his undergraduate degree in cognitive science and psychology from Case Western Reserve University where he studied attentional processes and social cognition with Anthony Jack in the Brain, Mind and Consciousness Lab.
+His research in the Janata Lab focuses on understanding the retrieval and re-experiencing of music-evoked autobiographical memories in terms of interactions between brain networks.
+Ben’s work addresses questions about how episodic memories are bound to musical memories, the role of attentional focus during music-evoked autobiographical memories, and how the brain functionally represents and organizes music-evoked memories across time.

 Former post-docs, graduate students, and research staff